-Guaranteeing effective social media strategy isn’t out of the question if you plan and execute well.
+Guaranteeing effective social media strategy is much easier if you plan well and execute better.
 The mindset that will really help get things done?
 Set out to achieve bold things with a bold strategy.

-Aiming for the stars requires you to consider some fundamentals but you’ll be armed with the most effective social media strategy possible.
+Aiming for the stars requires you to consider all aspects of social media — the audience, the creative, and the measurement — but at least you’ll be prepared to execute the most effective social media strategy possible.

 How Can You Guarantee Effective Social Media Strategy?

 For many businesses, social media is the new cornerstone of their digital marketing programs.
 Social media is great for:

 Research suggests more and more that social media platforms exert an overweight influence on purchase decisions, particularly Twitter and Instagram: